bloominstituteoftechnology/web-module-project-class-components/README.md

 - `<Form />` will hold your input field and your `Add Todo` and `Clear Completed` buttons.
   - Your input field should take in user input, and allow a user to press `Enter` or click on the `Submit Button` to add a todo to your list.
   - Once a todo is submitted, the Todo List should re-render and show the added todo.

+### Stretch Task: Use Real Data from an API

+The following endpoints exist in your project (you can test them with Postman):

+- `GET http://localhost:9000/api/todos` responds with all todos
+- `GET http://localhost:9000/api/todos/:id` responds with the todo of the given `id`
+- `POST http://localhost:9000/api/todos` expects `name` and optional `completed`, responds with new todo
+- `PATCH http://localhost:9000/api/todos/:id` toggles todo of given `id`, responds with the patched todo

+Modify `<App />` so it utilizes these endpoints instead of fake, "frontend" data.

 ## Submission Format